-- F-263 King County supports innovative technologies to process greywater for safe use on-site in the Agriculture and Rural Zones. - F-264 Except as otherwise provided for in this policy, public sewer service shall be prohibited in the Rural Area or on Natural Resource Lands. - a.
-Public sewer service may be expanded to the Rural Area or to Natural Resource Lands, only: - Where needed to address specific health and safety problems threatening the use of existing structures; or - 2.
+F-263 King County supports innovative technologies to process greywater for safe use on-site in the Agriculture and Rural Zones.

+Except as otherwise provided for in this policy, public sewer service shall be prohibited in the Rural Area or on Natural Resource Lands.

+- a.
+Public sewer service may be expanded to the Rural Area or to Natural Resource Lands, only: - Where needed to address specific health and safety problems threatening the use of existing structures and the use of septic or other onsite wastewater systems has been determined to be not feasible; or - 2.
 To serve a new school authorized to be located in the Rural Area by R-327. - b.
 Public sewers may be extended, pursuant to this policy, only if they are tightlined and only after a finding is made by King County that no reasonable alternative technologies are feasible. - c.
 Public sewers that are allowed in the Rural Area or on Natural Resource Lands pursuant to this policy shall not be used to convert Rural Area land or Natural Resource Lands to urban uses and densities or to expand permitted nonresidential uses.